Millions of cars are recalled every year — here’s why

 Software runs everything

 Unlike in older cars, where most systems were mechanical, modern vehicles rely on complex software architectures that require regular updates.
 In many cases, a simple software issue, such as a faulty sensor calibration or a cybersecurity vulnerability, can trigger a recall.
-To minimize the cost, automakers are developing Over-The-Air (OTA) solutions to update vehicles remotely.
+To minimize costs, automakers are developing Over-The-Air (OTA) solutions to remotely update vehicles.
 A great example is Tesla, which led the way by using OTA updates not only to fix bugs but also to introduce entirely new features overnight, without the driver ever needing to visit a service center.

 Proactive approach by automakers